nathanfallet/APIRequest/README.md

 ## Donate to the developer

 Feel free to make a donation to help the developer to make more great content!
 [Donate now](https://paypal.me/NathanFallet)

+## Android version

+This package is also available for Android: [APIRequest.java](https://github.com/GroupeMINASTE/APIRequest.java)